OAuth 2.0

 https://<CASDOOR_HOST>/api/userinfo with the header: "Authorization: Bearer <your_access_token>"

-Casdoor will parse the access_token, returning corresponding user information according to the scope.
-You will get the same response like:
+Casdoor will parse the access_token and return corresponding user information according to the scope.

 {